Tēnā koutou, e te whānau o Mount Albert Grammar School.

 Modelled by Phoebe Newcombe, ‘Seraphim’ competed against 32 other garments at the Aotea Centre.

 Made from mostly donated and recycled materials, the garment is described by Phoebe: "Seraphims are heavenly beings, an uncanny twist on a typical angel, with sprawling wings and countless all-seeing eyes.
 It exudes Lovecraftian grace, something beyond the limits of our comprehension.
 Its intentions, whether they be good or evil, are unknown.
 Our garment’s wings are made from hundreds of recycled paper feathers stuck onto recycled cardboard bases, the bodice made from recycled cardboard layered with repurposed fabric and faux feathers.
-The skirt is also made from repurposed fabric.
+The skirt is also made from repurposed fabric.” |

-40 Hour Challenge This Weekend
+40 Hour Challenge This Weekend |

+Interact has already reached its $5000 fundraising goal for World Vision but wants to push that total on, with the 40 Hour Challenge starting at 8pm today and running to midday Sunday.
+Participants can choose any activity or challenge they would like to complete during this time and then get friends or family to sponsor them.
 For this challenge, World Vision has partnered with communities who are working to fight climate change.
 This is a global movement to restore forests in countries like Timor-Leste, who have lost 90% of their original forests.
+You can donate to the challenge here

 Chamber Music Groups Wow Judges